lukaszklusk/RubyLLVMTranslate/README.md

+# RubyLLVMTranslate
-# A simple translator from Ruby to LLVM IR
+A simple translator form Ruby to LLVM IR using ANTLRv4 and Java.